W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

   The name of the data that a route displays or updates is part of the URL.
 It helps developers guess the URL that accomplishes a certain operation.

-- True or False: When a post request is executed, if the request is successful it redirects to a new route and if an error occurs then the current view is reloaded. (true)
+- True or False: In terms of best practice, when a post request is executed, if the request is successful it redirects to a new route and if an error occurs then the current view is reloaded.

+  (true)

 - Why is it a good idea to reload the current view rather than redirect after an error?